[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Sprain

 It is a ligament injury.
 It occurs due to overstretched or tearing of the ligament.
-Falling on ground, twisting or getting hit can force a point out of its normal position.
+Falling on the ground, twisting, or getting hit can force a point out of its normal position.

 First Aid and Management of Soft Tissue Injuries